 Vitamin B5 Aids in Energy and Mood Levels

-The same coenzyme A helps to produce the neurotransmitter acetylcholine, which uses this energy to communicate signals between your brain cells, and nerves throughout your body.
+The same coenzyme A helps to produce the neurotransmitter10 acetylcholine, which uses this energy to communicate signals between your brain cells, and nerves throughout your body.
 Without this vital neurotransmitter, proper mental function and mobility would be impossible.

 Coenzyme A has hundreds of jobs within the body but further affects energy and mood by producing heme, a component of hemoglobin, which carries oxygen through your blood to power your cells.
 It’s also necessary to form melatonin, an essential hormone for regulating sleep.